 If you live in Pittsburgh or any surrounding area in PA, then you have picked the perfect site to find a housecall veterinarian.
-Dr. David Ruble and Dr. Melissa Battaglia are licensed veterinarians, treating dogs and cats in your home or office.
+Dr. David Ruble is a licensed veterinarian, treating dogs and cats in your home or office.
 Your pet's health and well being is very important to us and we will take every step to give your pet the best possible care.

 We have a number of resources for you to learn about how to take better care of your pets.
 Browse around and look at our articles and pet videos.
 The best veterinary care for animals is ongoing nutrition and problem prevention.
 If you want to ask a question call (412) 496-7779 or email us and we'll promptly get back to you.
 You can also subscribe to our newsletter which is created especially for Pittsburgh pet owners.
 In between your veterinary visits, your pet will benefit from you reading these free informative articles.

 At Vet To Pet, we treat your pets like the valued family members they are.

 Pittsburgh Veterinarians | Vet To Pet | (412) 496-7779

 Unlike humans, most pets seem to be in perpetually good moods.
 They're ecstatic when you arrive home from work, are always ready to play and enjoy keeping you company whether you're cooking dinner ...View Article

 Your furry friend's wrinkles give him or her a very distinctive appearance, but the very characteristic that helps define his or her breed can also cause skin irritation and infections.
 In many ca ...View Article